PlagueisTheWise21/MineSweeperSpigot/README.md

 - Ability to open game from other plugins (using commands)

 ## Commands
-- /minesweeper <mine amount>
+- /minesweeper "<mine amount>"
-- <mine amount> must be within 1 and 53
+- "<mine amount>" must be within 1 and 53
+- if no mine amount specificed, default bomb value from config.yml will be used

 ## Default Configuration